jcbrinfo/bakfile/README.md

 1. If not already done, enable the firewall.

-2. Ensure that incomming connections are denied by default.
+2. Ensure that incoming connections are denied by default.

 3. Add a rule to allow connections at PORT (TCP).
 If possible, restrict the rule to connections from a specified subnet.